reactjs/react.dev/content/docs/hooks-reference.md

 >
 > Updates in a transition yield to more urgent updates such as clicks.
 >
-> Updates in a transitions will not show a fallback for re-suspended content, allowing the user to continue interacting while rendering the update.
+> Updates in a transitions will not show a fallback for re-suspended content.
+This allows the user to continue interacting with the current content while rendering the update.

 ### `useId` {#useid}